-In the last week I prepared a command-wide presentation for our top executives, supported my son (he’s 2-and-a-half years old) through his fourth emergency brain surgery of the year, ran a half marathon, orchestrated a 70-person off-site session, attended a retirement celebration and an Elks club spaghetti field, worked four days (plus 2 hours on the weekend) and nearly read two books.
+In the last week I prepared a command-wide presentation for our top executives, supported my son (he’s 2-and-a-half years old) through his fourth emergency brain surgery of the year, ran a half marathon, orchestrated a 70-person off-site session, attended a retirement celebration and an Elks club spaghetti feed, worked four days (plus 2 hours on the weekend) and read two books.
 Oh, and I blogged some too and did four loads of laundry.
 I also read books to my children every night, helped them with their prayers and kissed them before they went to bed.
 And, I think I got in a snuggle while watching a movie with my husband.

 I get so much done because I am constantly making time work for me.
 Now, granted, I’ve been practicing at this for years and I’ve got some natural energy that I attribute to a genetic gift from my grandmother, but I also look at time as kairos not chronos.
 Time doesn’t control me.
 Time works for me.

 Whether you read Covey’s words about “first things first” or Drucker’s Effective Executive, the gurus tell you that harnessing your time to your purposes is the sure route to improving your performance and gaining the success you desire.
 They believe in the power of kairos.